sub-lunar/nodebb-plugin-import-esotalk/README.md

     * `_subject` YES (esoTalk unnecessarily saves the (same) post.title (= title/subject of the conversation/topic) to every post)
     * `_content` YES (BB Code - read the [Markdown Note](#markdown-note) below)

+- ####Attachments:
+    esoTalk allows file attachments to posts, and so does nodebb.
+However, the attachments are not preserved by this plugin!
+You will find them in the directory of your esoTalk installation under uploads/attachments.
+The files get renamed by esoTalk, so re-assigning them manually to the respective posts can be a bit of a pain.
+If you happen to have an idea how to preserve the attachments, feel free to fork/submit a pull request :)

 ### esoTalk Versions tested on:
   - esoTalk 1.0.0g3